Bigproblems55/ProfileREADME/theProfile.md

 <p><b><i>HTML,PHP & JSX:</i></b>

+   In PHP I used Twig templates to style drupal 8 elements within a web page.
 * HTML5 element experience with JSX, Twig, and PHP syntax.
   * In PHP I used Twig templates to style drupal 8 elements within a web page.

+  * HTML5 element experience with JSX, Twig, and PHP syntax:
+* Item 2
+  * Item 2a
+  * Item 2b
 </p>
 <hr>
 <h4>Organization I'm Currently At:</h4>